Contact Us Directly

-One of Audio Hijack’s most popular uses is to capture audio from voice chat (or VoIP) applications, particularly Skype.
-We’ve made this easy to do with the Voice Chat Session template.
+One of Audio Hijack’s most popular uses is to capture audio from voice and video chat applications such as Zoom and Skype.
+We’ve made this easy to do with the Voice Chat session template.

-When a supported voice chat app is set as your source, Audio Hijack will automatically configure it for optimal recording.
-It does two things:
+When a supported voice chat app is set as the source in an Application input block, Audio Hijack will automatically do two things:

 The Application block will add audio from the local microphone you’re using, along with the remote party.
 This means your recording will contain both sides of your conversation.

 This is controlled by the Include audio input setting.
 If you do not wish to capture your own audio, unchecking this setting

 The local audio (from your microphone) will be placed on the left channel, with the remote audio (the other party or parties) on the right.